KarlangasHotz/KarlangasHotz/README.md

 - 👀 Interested in <strong>Data Science / Analysis</strong> and studying Applied Computational Life Sciences!

 - 🌱 Programming / Data / Biology

-- 💞️ I’m looking to collaborate on business websites and looking for an internship in Data Science/Analysis/Engineering

 - 📍  I live in Zürich, Switzerland

 - 📫 How to reach me :